-- Attach written notice to the building requiring work to be carried out on the building within a time stated in the notice being not less than 10 days, to reduce or remove the danger or prevent the building remaining insanitary; - Issue a notice that restricts entry for a particular purpose, particular groups or persons. - Give copies of the notice to the building owner' occupier and every person who has an interest in the land, or is claiming an interest in the land, as well as Heritage New Zealand Pouhere Taonga, if the building is a heritage building; - Contact the owner at the expiry of the time period of the time period set down in the notice in order to gain access to the building to ascertain whether the notice has been complied with; - Where the danger is the result of non-consented building work the owner will formally be requested to provide an explanation as to how the work occurred, who carried it out, and under whose instructions; and - Pursue enforcement action under the Act if the requirements of the notice are not met within a reasonable period of time as well as other non-compliance matters.
+- 6.1 Once a building has been deemed to be dangerous or affected, in accordance with s124 and s125 of the Act the Council: - a) Will advise and liaise with the owner(s) of the building; - b) May request a written report on the building from FENZ; - 6.2 If the building is found to be dangerous, affected or insanitary, the Council will: - Attach written notice to the building requiring work to be carried out on the building within a time stated in the notice being not less than 10 days, to reduce or remove the danger or prevent the building remaining insanitary; - b) Give copies of the notice to the building owner' occupier and every person who has an interest in the land, or is claiming an interest in the land, as well as Heritage New Zealand Pouhere Taonga, if the building is a heritage building; - c) Contact the owner at the expiry of the time period of the time period set down in the notice in order to gain access to the building to ascertain whether the notice has been complied with;

-If the building is considered to be immediately dangerous, affected or insanitary, the Council may:

-- Cause an action to be taken to remove the danger (this may include prohibiting persons using or occupying the building and the demolition of all or part of the building) and; - Take action to recover costs from the owner(s) if the Council must undertake work to remove the danger or prevent the building remaining insanitary. - The owner(s) will also be informed that the amount recoverable by Council will become a charge on the land upon which the building is situated.
+- d) Where the danger is the result of non-consented building work the owner will formally be requested to provide an explanation as to how the work occurred, who carried it out, and under whose instructions; and - e) Pursue enforcement action under the Act if the requirements of the notice are not met within a reasonable period of time as well as other non-compliance matters. - 6.3 If the building is considered to be immediately dangerous, affected or insanitary, the Council will: - a) Cause an action to be taken to remove the danger (this may include prohibiting persons using or occupying the building and the demolition of all or part of the building) and; - b) Take action to recover costs from the owner(s) if the Council must undertake work to remove the danger or prevent the building remaining insanitary. - c) The owner(s) will also be informed that the amount recoverable by Council will become a charge on the land upon which the building is situated. - 6.4 Where the building is assessed as requiring work to be carried out urgently to address the dangerous, affected or insanitary conditions, the Council may not require that a building consent be obtained for any of the immediately necessary building work.

-The issue of a notice and supporting documents will be saved against the property where the building is situated.

-6 Heritage Buildings

-This policy applies to heritage buildings in the same way it applies to all other buildings.

-Where Council receives information regarding buildings which have a heritage classification, either in the District Plan or under Heritage New Zealand, in addition to consulting with affected owners Council will consider seeking advice from Heritage New Zealand.

-7 Interaction between the Policy and the Building Act

-Where the building is assessed as requiring work to be carried out urgently to address the dangerous, affected or insanitary conditions, the Council may not require that a building consent be obtained for any of the immediately necessary building work.

 However, prior to any remedial action being taken, Council will require from owners, and discuss with them, a written scope of work.
-The owner must, as soon as practicable after the completion of the building work, apply for a Certificate of Acceptance.

-Per Section 123B: Where a building is in an area that has been designated as affected by an emergency under subpart 6B of the Act, then Dangerous, Affected, or Insanitary notices shall not apply if issued while the designation is in force.
-However, any action taken or notices issued prior to any emergency designation shall continue to apply.

-Per Section 133BM: notices issued under the designated emergency may continue to apply when the Responsible Person (as defined by Section 133BK) decides, before the state of emergency or transition period ends, that any notice should continue in force.

-8 Disputes

-Building owners may appeal the Council's decision by lodging an application for a determination with the Chief Executive Officer of Ministry of Business Innovation and Employment in accordance with Section 177(3)(f) of the Act.

-9 Recording Dangerous, Affected and Insanitary Buildings

-Where a building is identified as dangerous, affected or insanitary, a notice will be placed on the property file for the property where the building is situated.
+The owner must, as soon as practicable after the completion of the building work, apply for a Certificate of Acceptance. - 6.5 Building owners may appeal the Council's decision by lodging an application for a determination with the Chief Executive Officer of Ministry of Business Innovation and Employment in accordance with Section 177(3)(f) of the Act. - 6.6 Recording Dangerous and Insanitary Buildings - a) Where a building is identified as dangerous, affected or insanitary, a notice will be placed on the property file for the property where the building is situated.
 This notice will remain on the file, along with any other information showing the danger, insanitary conditions have been remedied.
-In addition, this same information will be placed on any LIM produced for the property.

-In granting access to the information concerning dangerous, affected or insanitary buildings, the Council will conform to the requirements of the Local Government Official Information and Meetings Act 1987 and the Local Government Act 2002.
+In addition, this same information will be placed on any LIM produced for the property. - b) In granting access to the information concerning dangerous, affected or insanitary buildings, the Council will conform to the requirements of the Local Government Official Information and Meetings Act 1987 and the Local Government Act 2002.

-10 Other Legislation

-This Policy should be read in conjunction with relevant sections of the following legislation:

-- Building Act 2004

-- Health Act 1956

-- Local Government Act 2002

-- Resource Management Act 1991

-- Civil Defence Emergency Management Act 2002

-- Heritage New Zealand Pouhere Taonga Act 2014